 So what is “Soundcloud rap” anyway?
 Is it a musical genre or a descriptor of the distribution channels by which these artists released music?
 Now that rappers who got their start on Soundcloud are precisely who get played on hip hop radio, does the term matter anymore at all?
 Are we living in a post-Soundcloud rap world?
-I have to wonder: what’s the point in writing about Soundcloud rap in 2020, anyway?
+I have to wonder: what’s the point in writing about Soundcloud rappers in the 2020s, anyway?

 “Soundcloud rap” was first used to describe artists who — obviously — released music on Soundcloud.
 In my understanding, it also became somewhat of its own post-genre art form, combining elements of goth, emo, nu-metal, trap, gangster rap, vaporwave, chiptune, psychedelia, and a handful of other movements.
 Soundcloud rap began to denote artists who pushed the limits of what rap really was or could be.
 The music produced by this movement had a lot of themes and motifs in common too: repetitive choruses, mumbled delivery, ubiquitous drug usage, untreated mental illness, the impossibility of happiness, inescapable loneliness, the ruinous elements of unending wealth, and the glorification of suicide.

-In honor of these pioneering artists, I’ve put together a list of 25 Soundcloud rappers that changed the game.
+In honor of these pioneering artists, I’ve put together a list of Soundcloud rappers that changed the game.
 This includes rappers whose sounds came to define the genre, but also rappers who may not fit that mold but found fame on that platform nonetheless — and rappers whose works I believe are propelling what once might have been known as Soundcloud rap into the future.
+Here are 23 of the best Soundcloud rappers of all time.